data61/PSL/MiLkMaId/README.md

    - `by (induct xs)` in line 447 of `thys/Stable_Matching/Basis.thy`.
 - [ ] 26.
 Check if
    - the proof obligation has `List.list.set`,
-   - the `induct` method takes at least one argument as induction variables and
+   - the `induct` method takes at least one argument as induction variable and
    - _at least one_ induction variables appears as part of the argument to at least one occurrence of `List.list.set`.
    - `by (induct xs)` in line 447 of `thys/Stable_Matching/Basis.thy`.
 - [ ] 27.
 Check if none of induction variables has a function type.